niichapats/final_project/README.md

 #### Missing features and outstanding bugs

 Bugs : I have fixed all the bugs I found.
-Features : These are all features I think I should add more
+Missing Features : These are all features I think I should add more
 - Member : modify project information
 - Faculty and Advisor : show all project details
 - Advisor : add comment